 For the troughs that we wanted, the prices were about the same between Amazon and TSC.
 Since we get free delivery from Amazon and we didn’t want to rent a trailer, Amazon was the clear winner!

-We ended up getting these “galvanized stock tanks” in the 90-gallon size.
+We ended up getting these “galvanized stock tanks” (paid link) in the 90-gallon size.
 Pick whichever size suits your fancy.

 They took about a week to arrive.
 They shipped via freight instead of the typical Amazon Prime UPS/Fedex.
 That meant we had to be home to sign for them when they arrived.